brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 Since things have changed a bit in the Linux world since the 2.4 kernel days (the kernel version that the NDC LFW scripts were designed for), we need to make some changes to these files.

-We have done some testing with the [Variation 4](https://staff.washington.edu/corey/fw/variations.html#variation4) (filtering bridge) scripts.
-We have a bash script and patch (below) to update a Variation 4 interfaces and tables file.
+We have done some testing with the [Variation 4](https://staff.washington.edu/corey/fw/variations.html#variation4) (filtering bridge) and [Variation e10](https://staff.washington.edu/corey/fw/fw.cgi?variation=e10) (logical firewall with NAT) scripts.
+We have a bash script and patch (below) to update Variation 4 and Variation e10 interfaces and tables file.
 Please read the comments in the script carefully and modify as needed.
 Also, look through the patch file to see what is actually changing.

 lfw\_fix\_v4.sh: